sw360/sw360python/Readme.md

 This Python project implements the REST API of [SW360](https://www.eclipse.org/sw360/) and allows an easy way to interact with SW360.

+## Documentation

+Have a look at the documentation: https://sw360.github.io/sw360python/

 ## Usage

 ### Installation